Vladan Kovačević: Raków Częstochowa

+Sporting CP

+On 5 June 2024, reigning Primeira Liga champions Sporting CP announced the signing of Kovačević, for a reported fee of €6 million.
+He signed a five-year contract, with a buyout clause of €60 million.
+On 6 February 2025, he joined Ekstraklasa club Legia Warsaw on loan until the end of the season.

+Norwich City

+On 26 June 2025, Kovačević signed for EFL Championship club Norwich City for an undisclosed fee.

 International career

 Youth

 Kovačević was a member of Bosnia and Herzegovina under-21 team under coach Vinko Marinović.

 Senior

-In May 2019, he received his first senior Bosnia and Herzegovina call-up, for UEFA Euro 2020 qualifiers against Finland and Italy.
+In May 2019, he received his first senior Bosnia and Herzegovina call-up, for UEFA Euro 2020 qualifiers against Finland and Italy, but did not debut.

-In February 2023, Kovačević accepted an invitation to the Serbian national football team and is expected to make his debut in March.
+In February 2023, Kovačević accepted an invitation to the Serbia national team and was expected to make his debut in June.
+However, according to FIFA eligibility rules, Kovačević can only play for the Bosnia and Herzegovina national football team.

 Personal life

-Kovačević married his long-time girlfriend Sofija in June 2022.
-Together they have a daughter named Zona.
+Kovačević is a Bosnian Serb.
+He married his long-time girlfriend Sofija in June 2022.
+Together they have two daughters named Zona and Sija.